Icinga/icingaweb2/doc/05-Authentication.md

 When the user "jdoe@icinga.com" logs in, Icinga Web 2 walks through all configured authentication backends until it finds one which is responsible for that user -- e.g. a MariaDB or MySQL backend (SQL database backends aren't domain-aware).
 Then
 Icinga Web 2 asks that backend to authenticate the user with the username "jdoe@icinga.com".

+## Two-Factor Authentication <a id="two-factor-authentication"></a>

+Icinga Web supports two-factor authentication (2FA) through an implementable hook.
+When a module that provides a `TwoFactor` hook implementation is enabled, users can enroll their accounts.
+After a successful password authentication, enrolled users must complete a second verification step before the session is established.

+2FA enforcement depends on the applicable hooks provided.
+If the module that provides an enrolled method is disabled or otherwise unavailable, Icinga Web cannot load that method and cannot enforce its challenge.

+### Enrolling in 2FA <a id="two-factor-authentication-enrolling"></a>

+Open your account settings and switch to the **Two-Factor Auth** tab.
+Select a 2FA method from the dropdown, follow the method-specific steps to set up your credential, and click **Enroll**.

+Make sure to store any recovery information (e.g. a secret key or backup codes) provided during enrollment on a separate device.
+If you lose access to your 2FA credential, an administrator must remove your enrollment.
+You will not be able to do this by yourself because the login requires a valid token.

+### Logging in with 2FA <a id="two-factor-authentication-login"></a>

+After entering your username and password you are redirected to a second page.
+Enter your credential and click **Verify**.
+Use **Back to login** to cancel and return to the password step.

+Valid remember-me cookies act as trusted-device sessions and do not trigger a fresh 2FA challenge until the cookie is revoked or expires.
+Enrolling in or unenrolling from 2FA revokes existing remember-me cookies for the user.

+Sessions established by an external authentication backend remain governed by that backend.
+The Icinga Web login form 2FA challenge is not applied to external authentication sessions.

+HTTP Basic authentication for API requests cannot complete an interactive 2FA challenge.
+If an API request authenticates with HTTP Basic credentials for a user enrolled in a currently registered 2FA method, Icinga Web rejects the request with HTTP status `403`.

+### Unenrolling from 2FA <a id="two-factor-authentication-unenrolling"></a>

+Open the **Two-Factor Auth** tab in your account settings and click **Unenroll**.
+This removes your stored credential immediately.

+### Replacing your 2FA credential <a id="two-factor-authentication-replacing"></a>

+To replace your credential, for example because it was compromised, click **Unenroll** first, then follow the enrollment steps again with the new credential.